Skip to main content

 Methodology

 The methodology used includes communicative activities, authentic materials in English, individual work, group work and whole class participation.
 Class sessions require attendance and active participation in English to maximise learning outcomes (RAs).
+Reading tasks are assigned using the flipped classroom method with students reading texts at home followed by guided discussion and evaluation in class.
 You have between 50-60 contact hours during the semester.
-Classes are 4 hours a week with 90 hours of autonomous self-study, reading course material and preparing for assessed activities.
+Classes are 4 hours a week with 90 hours of autonomous self-study, project work, reading course material and preparing for assessed activities.

 Bibliography